-Arts Connect Inc. (ACI) is a not-for-profit organisation based in Maleny which supports artists across the region and organises annual events such as Sculpture on the Edge, Open Studios and artist workshops.
-New members are always welcome.
-Visit artsconnect.com.au.
-This month we share the profile of ACI member, Finn Cossar.
+Arts Connect Inc. (ACI) is a not-for-profit organisation based in the Sunshine Coast Hinterland, who organise annual events such as Sculpture on the Edge, open studios and artist workshops.
+New members are always welcome – visit artsconnectinc.com.au.